[ Skip Navigation ]

 Côte d’Ivoire

-Positive male norms are promoted through EngenderHealth's Men As Partners® (MAP) approach.
-RESPOND works collaboratively with local partners, including the Ministère de l'Éducation Nationale (MEN), ACONDA-VS, and the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) to design, implement, and evaluate FP-HIV integrated services at health facilities; to implement trainings on FP-HIV integration and stigma reduction; and to develop communication materials to engage men in HIV prevention.
-Implementation of RESPOND/Côte d'Ivoire activities during 2010-2011 was formally suspended due to political unrest; many activities originally planned for 2010-2011 are planned for the next year.
+To address these realities, the RESPOND Project at EngenderHealth focuses on involving men in HIV prevention and preventing mother-to-child transmission of HIV.
+Specifically, positive male norms are promoted through EngenderHealth's Men As Partners® (MAP) approach.
+RESPOND works collaboratively with local partners, including the Ministère de l'Éducation Nationale (MEN), ACONDA-VS, a local nongovernmental organization, and the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) to design, implement, and evaluate FP-HIV integrated services at health facilities; to implement trainings on FP-HIV integration and stigma reduction; and to develop communication materials to engage men in HIV prevention.

 Photo credits: M. Tuschman/EngenderHealth; A. Fiorente/EngenderHealth; C. Svingen/EngenderHealth.